veltenlab/MPRA_lib_python/README.md

 # Sequencing Analysis Pipeline

-This is an internal pipeline for the sequencing analysis of the data obtained from MPRA experiments (transMPRA/scMPRA/bulkMPRA) based on the following workflow:
+This is an internal pipeline for the sequencing analysis of the data obtained from 3 different types of MPRA.
+It is aimed to build an association library from the sequencing data to match barcodes with aligned sequences.
+As shown in the table, the input data, so as the final asssociation is a bit different across the MPRA types:

 <p align="center">
   <img src="modes.jpg" alt="Description" width="400"/>